herculesinc/pg-dao/README.md

 Any object can be a model as long as the object has the following properties:
 ```
 {
-  id       : number,       // unique identifier for the model
+  id       : string,       // unique identifier for the model
   createdOn: Date,         // date on which the model was created
   updatedOn: Date          // date on which the model was last updated
   [handler]: ModelHandler  // handler for the model (described below)